MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 - Monthly channel in August 2023
 - Semi-annual Channel as of 2023 Release Wave 2

 Once generally available, end users will see the **Try the new look** setting to enable the modern, refreshed experience.
-Users can switch back to the old user interface (UI) at anytime.
+Users can switch back to the old user interface (UI) at any time.

 ### Can I revert to the old UI?
 Yes, end users can switch back to the old UI by turning off the **Try the new look** switch.
 Makers can also disable the new look by updating the app setting.